Natsuki-Endo-GMO/Musi-card/CONTRIBUTING.md

 If you have questions about contributing, feel free to open an issue or contact the maintainers.

-Thank you for contributing to MusicMEisi! 🎵
+Thank you for contributing to MusiCard! 🎵